KhanhRomVN/DevTool/README.md

    - English: All prompts and messages in English
    - Tiếng Việt: All prompts and messages in Vietnamese
    - Selected during installation
-   - Can be changed with --reconfigure
+   - Can be changed with `auto-commit --reconfigure`

 2. **Commit Message Language**
    - English: Professional commit messages